alkampfergit/personal-blog/codewrecks/content/post/old/2011/04/use-a-webbrowser-to-login-into-a-site-that-use-httponly-cookie.md

  **Step 3:** *Function to locate an input control by name.*

-This function is really simple, it iterates on all [HTMLElement](http://msdn.microsoft.com/en-us/library/204hxbb2%28v=VS.100%29.aspx) of type â€œinputâ€ present in the page, for each of them check if the name is equal to desidered one, and simply returns the element.
+This function is really simple, it iterates on all [HTMLElement](http://msdn.microsoft.com/en-us/library/204hxbb2%28v=VS.100%29.aspx) of type *input* present in the page, for each of them check if the name is equal to desidered one, and simply returns the element.

 Ok, now we simplylet the WebBrowser control navigates to the login page, wait for every possible redirect, and finally grab the cookie.
 One of the problem you face when you try to get cookie is due to [HttpOnly](http://www.codinghorror.com/blog/2008/08/protecting-your-cookies-httponly.html) cookies.
 HttpOnly cookes lives only inside the browser, and cannot be managed by javascript or other browser code, but we really need to grab them to be able to use a WebRequest to download pages protected by login.
 Huston, we have a cookie problem